chrispinkney/hes-dead-jim/docs/README.md

 #### Usage
 Install [Python](https://www.python.org/downloads/) on your machine and reboot.
 Then:

-> pip install colorama bs4 argparse requests

 > git clone https://github.com/chrispinkney/He-s-Dead-Jim.git

 > cd He-s-Dead-Jim

+> pip install .

-> python hdj.py
+> python sample/hdj.py

 #### Issues
 Current issues in the projects can be found on the [repo's issues page](https://github.com/chrispinkney/He-s-Dead-Jim/issues).